ARM-software/AVH-GetStarted/README.md

-# Getting started with Arm Virtual Hardware Targets
+# Getting started with Arm Virtual Hardware

 ![Create, debug, and test](./create_debug_test.png)

-Arm Virtual Hardware Targets (VHT) are precise simulation models of Cortex-M device sub-systems and are designed for complex software verification and testing.
+[**Arm Virtual Hardware**](https://www.arm.com/virtual-hardware) provides simulation models, software tooling, and infrastructure that can be integrated into CI/CD and MLOps development flows.
+The simulation models (called Arm Virtual Hardware Targets (VHT)) are an implementation of a Cortex-M device sub-systems and are designed for complex software verification and testing.
 This allows simulation-based test automation of various software workloads, including unit tests, integration tests, and fault injection.
 Refer to the [Arm Virtual Hardware documentation](https://arm-software.github.io/VHT/main/overview/html/index.html) for more information.

 This repository contains a simple getting started project that you can use as a template.